apardo04/locust-github-action/README.md

 ```

 ### Arguments
- - `locustfile`: The locustfile you want to use to load test.
+ - `LOCUSTFILE`: The locustfile you want to use to load test.
 If no file is provided, a simple load test will be done on the landing page of the provided URL.
+ - `REQUIREMENTS`: requirements.txt file you want to use.
+Not required.
  - `URL`: URL to the site you want to load test.
-This is Required!
+This is Required.
  - `USERS`: Number of Users to spawn.
-Defaults to 5.
+Not required, defaults to 5.
  - `RATE`: Specify the hatch rate (number of users to spawn per second).
-Defaults to 5.
+Not required, defaults to 5.
  - `RUNTIME`: Specify the run time for a test.
-Defaults to 10 seconds.
+Not required, defaults to 10 seconds.